RN to BSN Completion Programs

 As many of our graduates also have a Bachelors degree in another discipline, seamless educational pathways to higher degree programs, such as ADN-to-MSN programs, are also encouraged as future opportunities for our graduates.

 - Need help with your career planning or course selection?
-Visit the Harper College Career Development Center.
+Visit the Harper College Career Development Services.

 - The US Bureau of Labor Statistics provides detailed information on job opportunities for Registered Nurses, Licensed Practical Nurses and Certified Nursing Assistants.